kolayne/kolayne/README.md

 ## :wave: Hey there!
 It's Nikolay Nechaev aka @kolayne

-A System software developer and a student at Innopolis University.
+A system software developer and a student at Innopolis University.

 ### Social networks